milhouse1337/vagrant-lemp/README.md

 [http://test.127.0.0.1.xip.io:8080](http://test.127.0.0.1.xip.io:8080)

-You should see a `phpinfo()` output. 🚀
+You should see a `phpinfo()` output. 👍

-> Note: If you want Vagrant to listen on port 80 you might have to forward the port 80 on port 8080 with `pf` (the built-in MacOS firewall).
-More information [here](https://stackoverflow.com/questions/17437137/vagrant-wont-forward-only-port-80).
+> Note: If you want Vagrant to listen on port 80 (or 443 for TLS) you might have to forward the ports with [pfctl](https://man.openbsd.org/pfctl) (the built-in MacOS firewall).
+More information [on this Stack Overflow](https://stackoverflow.com/questions/17437137/vagrant-wont-forward-only-port-80) if you want to know why and how to fix it.

 ### How does it work ?
 I didn't changed my hosts file or anything and it works. 🤔

 - The DNS part is handled by [xip.io](http://xip.io) which is a free service that is ment exactly for this purpose.
 It resolves any subdomain to the IP address you specify.
-- We use a wildcard for the default Nginx vhost so the document root is always `/var/www/{hostname}/public` for the VM and `~/Vagrant/{hostname}/public` on your local machine.
+- We use a wildcard for the default Nginx vhost so the document root is `/var/www/{$host}/public` for the VM and `~/Vagrant/{$host}/public` on your local machine.

 ## Vagrant cheat sheet